March 9, 2017

 The S.S.
 John Glenn will be the first space hardware to fly memorializing the late astronaut, but was the second to be announced.
 Blue Origin, founded and led by Amazon CEO Jeff Bezos, named its orbital class rocket the New Glenn.

-This article was updated on March 10 to reflect a delay to the launch date, from March 19 to no earlier than the 21st.
+This article was updated on March 29 to reflect a delay to the launch date, from no earlier than March 21 to no earlier than mid-April due to problem with a booster hydraulic line.